thias/puppet-f3backup/README.md

 $ f3backup -r node1.example.com /etc/f3backup.ini

 Configurable options:
- * force_backup_server (default=""): Force a specific backup server instead of the default one.
+ * backup_home (default='/backup') Base folder to put the f3backup folder containing all backups.
+ * backup_server (default='default') Backup server that should perform backups on this client.
+ * myname (default=$::fqdn) Name of the server, by default it's full qualified domain name.
+ * ensure (default=present) Ensure backup is present or absent.
- * rdiffbackup (default=true): if true will run an rdiff-backup for the full filesystem
+ * backup_rdiff (default=true): if true will run an rdiff-backup for the full filesystem
- * mysqlbackup (default=false): if true will run a mysqldump from all the MySQL databases
- * commandbackup (default=false): if true will run a specific command after all backups have finished
+ * backup_command (default=false): if true will run a specific command after all backups have finished
+ * priority (default=10) Priority to perform the backup.
+ * rdiff_keep (default=4W): time to keep the rdiff-backups
- * excludefiles (default=""): array with the directories to be excluded.
+ * rdiff_global_exclude_file  (default=""): array with the directories to be excluded.
 Each specified directory will be added to the local exclude file.
 The format should be the same as in rdiff-backup.
- * rdiff_keep (default=4W): time to keep the rdiff-backups
- * rdiff_extraparameters (default=""): extra parameters to be passed to rdiff-backup
- * mysql_backupdir (default="/root/backup/MySQL"): directory where to store the MySQL backups
- * mysql_daystokeep (default=3): days to keep the MySQL backups
- * mysql_monthstokeep (default=2): months to keep the MySQL backups
- * mysql_compress (default="gzip"): how to compress the MySQL backups.
-There are different options:
-  * gzip: compress with gzip on the fly
-  * bzip2: compress with bzip2 on the fly
-  * none: do not compress the dump
-  * later_gzip: compress with gzip after the dump has finished (useful to make the dump to run faster but it uses a lot more of disk space)
-  * later_bzip2: compress with bzip2 after the dump has finished (useful to make the dump to run faster but it uses a lot more of disk space)
- * mysql_encrypt (default="none"): how to encrypt the MySQL backups.
-There are different options:
+ * rdiff_user (default='backup') User to use when performing the rdiff backups.
-  * none: do not encrypt the backup
-  * gpg: use gpg on the fly.
-  * later_gpg: use gpg after the backup has finished.
- * mysql_lock_tables (default=true): Lock all databases when running the backup.
-If done, no process will be able to modify any table in the database, so if this happens all the processes will be locked until the backup has finished.
-Enabling this is the only way to run a consistent backup to be used for replication.
+ * rdiff_path (default='/') Base path for the rdiff backup.
- * mysql_extraparameters (default=""): Extra parameters to be passed to mysqldump
+ * rdiff_extra_parameters (default=""): extra parameters to be passed to rdiff-backup.
- * mysql_sshuser (default="root"): user to be used to connect to the server
- * mysql_key (default="/backup/.ssh/id_rsa-mysql-backup"): ssh key to be used to connect to the server.
- * `post_command` (default=none): command to execute in the backup server if commandbackup=true
+ * command_to_execute (default='/bin/true') Command to execute when performing the command backup.